Asia's soaring gas demand opens window for new LNG projects

 Anadarko and Tokyo Gas declined to comment.

-Anadarko’s Mozambique concession holds an estimated 75 trillion cubic feet (2.1 trillion cubic meters) of gas, its website says, four times 2017’s globally imported LNG volumes.
+Anadarko’s Mozambique concession holds an estimated 75 trillion cubic feet (2.1 trillion cubic metres) of gas, its website says, four times 2017’s globally imported LNG volumes.

 Several export projects in North America also hope for FiD this year.